Testing infrastructure

 running.
 The best practice is to use pytest fixtures or addCleanup

 or addClassCleanup to call cleanup routines.
-Cleanup can also be done in the tearDown
+Cleanup can also be done in the tearDown method or the

-method, although pytest fixtures and add[Class]Cleanup are preferred because, unlike
+tearDownClass method, although pytest fixtures and add[Class]Cleanup are preferred because, unlike

 tearDown[Class], they get run if setUp[Class] raises an exception.